-Master of Science in Business Analytic (MSBA) 2024-2025 Edition
+Master of Science in Business Analytics and AI (MSBA)

-This course is designed to provide entering MSBA students with the skills necessary to be successful in a graduate business analytics program.
+This course is designed to provide entering MSBA and AI students with the skills necessary to be successful in a graduate business analytics program.
 Spanning two full days, it focuses on foundational knowledge in statistics, programming, data visualization, and communication.
 Moreover, the course offers insights into program expectations and introduces students to the available computing resources.

 MSBA 610.
 Time Series Analysis and Optimization for Business Decisions.
 3 Credit Hours.